HeliumAce/cat-breed-explorer/tasks/tasks-prd-supabase-to-vercel-migration.md

 - Location deduplication and distance sorting
 - All frontend hooks updated to use new endpoints
 - Production deployment successful with environment variables configured
+- Rate limiting implemented (60/min for API key, 20/min for adoption locations)
+- Automatic deployments from GitHub branches
+- Complete Supabase removal (zero dependencies, files, or configuration)

 **⚠️ OPTIONAL CLEANUP REMAINING:**
-- Remove Supabase dependencies from package.json (5.4)
-- Delete Supabase function files (5.5)
-- Add rate limiting to API routes (3.3)
 - Update deployment documentation (5.6)
 - Update README.md with new Vercel architecture (6.1)

-**🎯 READY FOR PRODUCTION USE** - All features working, secure API key handling, clean console output
+**🎯 READY FOR PRODUCTION USE** - All features working, secure API key handling, rate limiting, automatic deployments, clean console output